andytoh78/MarketBasketAnalysis/apriori.md

 > | (spaghetti)   | (mineral water) |           0.174110 |           0.238368 |  0.059725 |    0.343032 | 1.439085 | 0.018223  |    1.159314 |     0.369437 |
 > | (chocolate)   | (mineral water) |           0.163845 |           0.238368 |  0.052660 |    0.321400 | 1.348332 | 0.013604  |    1.122357 |     0.308965 |

 Customers who purchase ground beef are 41.66% likely to also purchase mineral water and this association is supported by a lift value of 1.75, which signifies that these items are frequently bought together.
 Similiar observations were found for some other items - milk, spaghetti, and chocolate, in association with mineral water.
+To visualize association rules, we can leverage the scatter plots, network graphs, heatmaps, and bar charts to understand their distribution within the dataset and their strength of association.

 ### **${\color{lightgreen}\textsf{Scatter Plot}}$**
 ```python